Osmosis and Diffusion: Choose the right solution for an intravenous drip Virtual Lab

 After your experiments, you fully understand the three saline solutions that were available to Frank and the effect that the salt concentration will have on the cells in his blood.
 Review your hypothesis and advise Frank and his doctors on the correct IV solution.

-Screenshots of Osmosis: Choose the right solution for an intravenous drip (NEW) Virtual Lab Simulation
+Explore Osmosis and Diffusion: Choose the right solution for an intravenous drip Virtual Lab Simulation